matrix-org/matrix-spec-proposals/proposals/3161-printable-tickets.md

 ### The small format (54×89mm)

 This format is intended for production in the barcode reading handheld terminals with ticket printers.

+In this format, the barcode is placed such that the edge of the Aztec code lies 2 millimetres from the top margin, and the barcode is laterally centred.
+Following a 2.75 millimetre blank zone below the Aztec code, the roomname shall be printed in bold, followed by room description after a line break, and the inviter/knock request creator of the room.

 ## Alternatives